House Jan. 6 panel has 'no choice' but contempt charge against former Trump aide Meadows | Politics

 House Jan.
 6 panel has 'no choice' but contempt charge against former Trump aide Meadows

-The panel had said on Tuesday that Meadows had decided not to cooperate and that it was prepared to pursue contempt of Congress charges against him for failing to comply with its requests for information.
-The Justice Department, at the House's request, has already brought similar charges https://www.reuters.com/world/us/us-justice-department-indicts-bannon-not-complying-with-jan-6-subpoena-2021-11-12 against Trump's former chief strategist, Steve Bannon, and the House is considering similar action against former Justice Department official Jeffrey Clark.
+A committee spokesman had no comment.
+Thompson said he viewed the suit as another effort to delay the process and, while he had not yet seen it, doubted it would have much merit.
+The Justice Department, at the House's request, has already brought similar charges https://www.reuters.com/world/us/us-justice-department-indicts-bannon-not-complying-with-jan-6-subpoena-2021-11-12 against Trump's former chief strategist, Steve Bannon.
+The House is also considering similar action against former Justice Department official Jeffrey Clark.

 Longtime Trump adviser Roger Stone told the committee that he would not testify, citing his Fifth Amendment right against self-incrimination, his lawyer said.
 'I LOVE IT'

 Meadows told the committee last week that he would hand over some documents and appear for a deposition.
-He changed his mind by https://www.reuters.com/legal/litigation/trump-ex-chief-staff-meadows-no-longer-cooperating-with-capitol-riot-panel-2021-12-07 Tuesday, saying he would not appear on Wednesday.
+He changed his mind by https://www.reuters.com/legal/litigation/trump-ex-chief-staff-meadows-no-longer-cooperating-with-capitol-riot-panel-2021-12-07 Tuesday.
 Thompson said documents were handed over but that Terwilliger also claimed that hundreds of emails and text messages are subject to privilege.

 On Jan.
 6, Trump supporters stormed the Capitol in a bid to prevent formal congressional certification of his 2020 election loss to Democratic President Joe Biden.
 Before the riot, Trump repeated his false claims that the election was stolen from him through widespread voting fraud.
-Thompson said documents the committee has received from Meadows' attorney include communications with organizers of that rally and communications with a member of Congress, who was not identified, about the possibility of replacing some state electors with hand-picked candidates to keep Trump in power despite the result of the presidential election.
+Thompson said documents the committee has received from Meadows' attorney include communications with organizers of that rally and communications with a member of Congress, who was not identified, about the possibility of replacing some state electors with hand-picked candidates to keep Trump in power.

 In response, Meadows apparently said, "I love it," according to Thompson's letter.
 While more than 250 witnesses have testified to the committee, Trump has urged associates not to cooperate, calling the Democratic-led investigation politically motivated and arguing that his communications are protected by executive privilege.
 Many legal experts, however, have said that legal principle does not apply to former presidents.